FarnooshHeidari/CompletionDetection/README.md

 *HMDB-drink*:  the subject starts drinking,
 *HMDB-pick*: the object is lifted off the surface,
 *HMDB-pour*: the subject starts pouring,
-*HMDB-throw*: the object is observed being thrown.
+*HMDB-throw*: the object is observed thrown.

 *UCF101-basketball*: the ball goes through the hoop,
 *UCF101-blowing candles*:  all the candles are blown out,